Alexander Center for Education

 What classes do you offer and how can I register?

-What classes do you offer a waiver on for senior citizens?
+What classes do you offer waivers on for senior citizens?

 How can I get my GED?

 Are you trying to get a job, but never got your high school diploma?
 Now is the time to get started on your GED.
 GED Orientation is now offered in the classroom.
-For more information please call 828-632-8221.
+You don't need to pay for the test until you are ready to test.
+For more information please call us at 828-632-8221.